At least half of the victims of the Kansas City mass shooting are children. The city is now grappling with the tragedy | News Channel 3-12

 At least half of the victims from the shooting are under the age of 16, Graves said at Thursday’s news conference.

+The number of young victims in the shooting highlights the impact of gun violence on America’s youth.
+In 2020, firearms became the leading cause of death for children and teens in the US, surpassing car accidents.

-Children were able to come see their football heroes as school districts in the Kansas City metro area had canceled classes for the festivities Wednesday.
+On Wednesday, Children were able to come see their football heroes as school districts in the Kansas City metro area had canceled classes for the festivities.
 Players were still on the stage of the victory rally when the shooting happened.

 A 10-year-old who was also wounded in the shooting, Samuel Arellano, told CNN affiliate KSHB he knew to hide because of the active shooter training he got at school.